I Got A $395 Gemstone Facial & This Is How My Skin Looked

-The service, which can cost up to $395, utilizes acupuncture, facial cupping, Gua Sha massage, aromatherapy, and the strategic placement of colorful healing crystals and stones to depuff and destress high-strung skin.
+The service, which can cost up to $395 USD, utilizes acupuncture, facial cupping, Gua Sha massage, aromatherapy, and the strategic placement of colourful healing crystals and stones to depuff and destress high-strung skin.
 Whatever tension you carry when you walk in for a facial, Trattner's goal is to have you feeling zen and glowy long after you step out.
 Press play to watch Mi-Anne get the full gemstone treatment, above.

 Advertisement